January – April.

 Charles Dickens begins the first of a series of final “farewell readings” to the public, beginning at London’s St. James’s Hall followed by a tour that includes Ireland, Scotland and England.

 Charles Dickens’s 57th birthday was on 7 February 1869.

-- April (22).
-Whilst on a reading tour Dickens is visited in Preston by his Doctor, Mr. Beard and advised to discontinue readings.
+Whilst on his “farewell readings” tour, Charles Dickens is visited in Preston by his Doctor, Mr. Beard, and advised to discontinue readings.

 A riot breaks out in the Wales town of Mold following the trial of local colliery workers who were convicted of assaulting their manager.
 Soldiers called in to quell the protest kill 4 people with dozens left wounded.

 A children’s home was established in Church Street, in the London area of Waterloo, by Methodist minister Thomas Bowman Stephenson.
 The work expands nationwide into the charity National Children’s Home (NCH), later renamed Action for Children.

 Debtors Act abolishes indefinite imprisonment for civil debt.

 A tropical cyclone strikes eastern Canada’s Bay of Fundy region killing over thirty people.
 The storm was named after Lieutenant Stephen Martin Saxby, a Royal Navy instructor who, based on his astronomical studies the previous year, had predicted extremely high tides that day.